jess20030110/Straggler-Prediction/README.md

 # SPF
-## This repository contains a two-stage pipeline for analyzing job execution data and predicting job durations with straggler detection capabilities.
+## This repository contains SPF, a two-stage pipeline for analyzing job execution data and predicting job durations with straggler detection capabilities.
+SPF (Straggler Prediction Framework) provides a comprehensive solution for analyzing large-scale job execution data from distributed computing environments.
+It combines data preprocessing with advanced machine learning techniques to predict job execution times and identify performance anomalies (stragglers).

 ## Prerequisite
 - Preprocessing: